 Best practices for authentication and authorization in Azure Kubernetes Service (AKS)

-As you deploy and maintain clusters in Azure Kubernetes Service (AKS), you need to implement ways to manage access to resources and services.
-Without these controls, accounts may have access to resources and services they don't need.
-It can also be hard to track which set of credentials were used to make changes.
+As you deploy and maintain clusters in Azure Kubernetes Service (AKS), you implement ways to manage access to resources and services.
+Without these controls:

 This best practices article focuses on how a cluster operator can manage access and identity for AKS clusters.
 In this article, you learn how to:

-- Control access to resources with role-based access controls (RBAC)
+- Control access to resources with Kubernetes role-based access control (Kubernetes RBAC).

-- Use a managed identity to authenticate themselves with other services
+- Use a managed identity to authenticate pods themselves with other services.

-Best practice guidance - Deploy AKS clusters with Azure AD integration.
+Deploy AKS clusters with Azure AD integration.
 Using Azure AD centralizes the identity management component.
 Any change in user account or group status is automatically updated in access to the AKS cluster.
-Use Roles or ClusterRoles and Bindings, as discussed in the next section, to scope users or groups to least amount of permissions needed.
+Scope users or groups to the minimum permissions amount using Roles, ClusterRoles, or Bindings.

-The developers and application owners of your Kubernetes cluster need access to different resources.
-Kubernetes doesn't provide an identity management solution to control which users can interact with what resources.
+Your Kubernetes cluster developers and application owners need access to different resources.
+Kubernetes lacks an identity management solution for you to control the resources with which users can interact.
 Instead, you typically integrate your cluster with an existing identity solution.
-Azure Active Directory (AD) provides an enterprise-ready identity management solution, and can integrate with AKS clusters.
+Enter Azure AD: an enterprise-ready identity management solution that integrates with AKS clusters.

-With Azure AD-integrated clusters in AKS, you create Roles or ClusterRoles that define access permissions to resources.
+With Azure AD-integrated clusters in AKS, you create Roles or ClusterRoles defining access permissions to resources.
 You then bind the roles to users or groups from Azure AD.
-These Kubernetes role-based access controls (RBAC) are discussed in the next section.
-The integration of Azure AD and how you control access to resources can be seen in the following diagram:
+Learn more about these Kubernetes RBAC in the next section.
+Azure AD integration and how you control access to resources can be seen in the following diagram: